file statistics

 Maximum Scale FactorDoubleThe Maximum Scale Factor scales the sample values with the greatest Priority.

-Sphere SubdivisionsIntegerThe Sphere Subdivisions defines how finely the sample spheres are rendered.
+Sphere SubdivisionsIntegerThe Sphere Subdivisions value defines how finely the sample spheres are rendered.
 Higher values mean smoother spheres but at a higher memory cost.

 Glyph ResolutionIntegerThe resolution for generated cone, polygon, cylinder, and disk glyphs.